AlexanderViand/Visual-Studio-Linux-Build-Box-with-HElib/readme_visualstudio.md

 The linux build machine
 ---
-A dockerfile with all the required tools to work with Visual C++ out of the box is [available from a third party](https://hub.docker.com/r/ducatel/visual-studio-linux-build-box/) ([mirror](https://github.com/AlexanderViand/Visual-Studio-Linux-Build-Box)).
+A docker image with all the required tools to work with Visual C++ out of the box is [available from a third party](https://hub.docker.com/r/ducatel/visual-studio-linux-build-box/) ([mirror](https://github.com/AlexanderViand/Visual-Studio-Linux-Build-Box)).
 The dockerfile in this repo is based on this, but includes HElib and its dependencies (via the [HElib image](https://hub.docker.com/r/alexanderviand/helib/)).
 Alternatively, advanced users can set up an environment manually.
 Refer to the [Visual C++ documentation](http://aka.ms/vslinux) and the [HElib installation instructions](https://github.com/shaih/HElib/blob/master/INSTALL.txt) ([mirror](https://github.com/AlexanderViand/HElib/blob/master/INSTALL.txt)) for detailed information.
 The following will assume that you have a valid "remote" machine available.